ClockworksIO/clockworksio.github.io/_posts/2018-11-25-reactive-datalog-with-vega.md

                 :separator ","
                 :schema    [[0 {:Number 0}][1 {:Number 0}] [3 {:Number 0}] [4 {:Number 0}]]}}))
 ```

-Columns from this dataset will always have the namespace `cab/` s.t. we can distinguish them from different sources.
+Columns from this dataset will always have the namespace `cab/` such
+that we can distinguish them from different sources.
+The reading of
-The reading of the whole dataset takes, at a batch size of 1024 lines, around 70 seconds.
-That is quite long, compared to 25 when we do not batch them with that high granularity.
-That is because we increment the logical timestamp every 1024 lines, which leads Differential to do a lot more progress tracking work.
+the whole dataset takes around 70 seconds with a batch size of 1024
+lines.
+That is quite long, compared to 25 seconds when we do not batch
+them with that high of a granularity.
+That is because we increment the
+logical timestamp every 1024 lines, causing Differential to do a lot
+more progress tracking work.

-The first thing we look at is quite simple: *Number of transported people per hour*
+The first thing we look at is quite simple: *Number of transported

-Here is the Datalog query
+people per hour*.
+Here is the Datalog query:

 ```clojure
 (def passenger
   "Number of transported people per hour"